 Michael is outside governance counsel to many prominent corporations, including hospitals and health systems, voluntary health organizations, social service agencies, colleges and universities, and health insurance companies.
-Clients seek Michael's counsel on matters relating to board conduct, structure, effectiveness, composition and controversy, as well as on internal and external/regulatory challenges to governance.
+Clients seek Michael’s counsel on matters relating to board conduct, structure, effectiveness, composition and controversy, as well as on internal and external/regulatory challenges to governance.
 He serves frequently as special counsel in connection with confidential internal board reviews and investigations.
-He regularly advises boards on complex business transactions, including more than 125 change-of-control transactions in his 37-year career.
+He regularly advises boards on complex business transactions, including more than 125 change-of-control transactions in his 39-year career.

 Recently, Michael has served as lead transaction counsel in connection with a series of nationally prominent combinations of religious-sponsored health systems and large regional health systems/academic medical centers.

 Michael is well known as a thought leader in corporate governance.
 He authors monthly columns on corporate governance for Corporate Counsel magazine and for publications of The Governance Institute.
-He is a regular contributor on corporate governance topics to The New York Times’ “Deal Book” feature; Corporate Board Member, The Chronicle of Philanthropy; The Harvard Law School Forum on Corporate Governance and Financial Regulation; The Columbia Law School's Blog on Corporations and the Capital Markets, and the New York University School of Law Compliance and Enforcement Forum.
+He is a regular contributor on corporate governance topics to The New York Times’ “Deal Book” feature; Corporate Board Member, The Chronicle of Philanthropy; The Harvard Law School Forum on Corporate Governance and Financial Regulation; The Columbia Law School's Blog on Corporations and the Capital Markets, the New York University School of Law Compliance and Enforcement Forum and Law360.

 Michael is noted for his extensive experience advising nonprofit corporations on matters of corporate law and governance.
 He authors a monthly publication, "Corporate Law and Governance Newsletter," and moderates a monthly director education podcast, "Governing Health."